xchhuang/simple-pytorch-3dgan/README.md

 * This is a very simple-to-use pytorch implementation of part of the [paper](https://arxiv.org/abs/1610.07584) "Learning a Probabilistic Latent Space of Object Shapes via 3D Generative-Adversarial Modeling".
 I provide the complete pipeline of loading dataset, training, evaluation and visualization here and also I would share some results based on different parameter settings.

 ## Updates
+* 07/2024: added `convert.py` to convert `.off` files to `.mat` files; you can download the [ModelNet data from kaggle](https://www.kaggle.com/datasets/balraj98/modelnet40-princeton-3d-object-dataset).
-* 12 October, 2021: Refactored code, updated readme and provided a pretrained model.
+* 10/2021: Refactored code, updated readme and provided a pretrained model.
-* 17 March, 2021: Added gitignore, removed some unrelated files, updated prerequisites to python 3.7.9 + pytorch 1.6.0, fixed mplot3d.
+* 03/2021: Added gitignore, removed some unrelated files, updated prerequisites to python 3.7.9 + pytorch 1.6.0, fixed mplot3d.

 ### Prerequisites